Work in Progress

 We should, perhaps, pause to note that about this time history is beginning to record the poorer Mordaunts mentioned on the other pages of this website.
 Charles Mordaunt a vintner in London, voted for the Tories in the 1713 general election; unfortunate Elizabeth would have served her sentence of transportation, if she survived it; Patrick and Margaret were already innkeepers and pawnbrokers in Shadwell in London's East End; George married Jenet in Lathom, Lancashire, and in County Wexford, in Ireland, perhaps the first Mordaunt tenant farmers were already leasing their fields.

 After two centuries of distinguished service in public and military affairs, this main line of the Mordaunt family was to peter out with the two, perhaps profligate, final heirs.
 Perhaps the decline started with the latter years of the third earl, Charles, who for the final 20 years of his life led a comfortable and indulgent existance, without perhaps paying very much attention to the maintenance of the family's wealth.
 In fairness, society had changed and was becoming more professional.
 In 1721 Britain had its first modern-style prime minister, Sir Robert Walpole; the nobility were no longer expected to fill all the offices of state.
 In war also, the era of the gifted amateur was over, Charles, the 3rd earl, being perhaps the last.
 The nobility were becoming redundent.
+The age so well described by Fanny Burney, Jane Austin and William Makepeace Thackery was about to start.

 - Charles Mordaunt (1708 - 1st August 1779), 4th Earl of Peterborough.
 He was hardly two years old when his father died and so was, presumably, raised by his mother, with probably little input from his grandfather.
 According to an Oxford University register he was born in York and matriculated at Balliol College, 13th November 1727, aged 17, (slight discrepancy on dates here).